14morpheus14/circuits/README.md

 ## Major Folders

 - **aes-gcm**: This folder contains the circuit for AES-128 in GCM mode.
-- **tlsv13**: This folder contains the circuits required for conducting a TLS v1.3 session.
+- **tlsv13**: This folder contains the circuits required for conducting a TLS v1.3 session (inclusive of SMTP over TLS).

 ## Important Notes

 ### Optimization and Industry Readiness

 This work is not industry-ready and can be further optimized as required.
+The author is, therefore, not liable to any utilization of these circuits by anyone for any purposes.
 The circuits provided here can benefit from more efficient implementations of certain cryptographic operations using the EMP-toolkit.
 For example:
 - **AES-128 in GCM**: Could utilize a more optimized implementation of Galois Field multiplication.
 - **TLS v1.3 circuits**: Can take advantage of EMP-tool's Pseudo-Random Generator (PRG) to enhance efficiency and reduce redundancy.

+However, these circuits work fine for our utility.

 ### Memory Leak Consideration